-$$A{it} = R{it} + X{it} + \gamma_i + \varepsilon{it} \tag{2}$$ where the achievement, A, of the district in which case i resides at time t is a function of voucher receipt, R, a vector of time-varying characteristics, X, and a case fixed effect, $\gamma$ .
+$$A{it} = R{it} + X{it} + \gamma_i + \varepsilon{it} \tag{2}$$ where the achievement, A, of the district in which case i resides at time t is a function of voucher receipt, R, a vector of time-varying characteristics, X, and a case fixed effect, γ .
 Included in the vector of time-varying characteristics are measures of the age of the youngest child in the case, the marital status of the casehead, and the recorded earnings of the casehead.
 Results from the estimation of this model are presented in Table 5.
 In somewhat of a departure from the results presented in Table 4, the full-sample results based on estimation of equation 2 reveal only a small relationship between voucher receipt and the quality of the school districts in which cases reside.
 In math, voucher receipt leads to a statistically significant increase in the quality of a case's district of residence, but the magnitude of the estimated effect is small-less than 0.05 standard deviations.
-There is no statistically significant relationship between voucher receipt and the reading scores of the district in which voucher receiptests live.

-Table 5.
-Coefficients and Standard Errors from OLS Regression Containing Case Fixed Effects of Achievement Levels of School Districts in which Cases Reside on Rental Subsidy Receipt
+There is no statistically significant relationship between voucher receipt and the reading scores of the district in which voucher receipted to a statistical score score of the district in which voucher receipted to a statistical score score of the district in which voucher receipted to a score scor of Achievement Levels of School Districts in which Cases Reside on Rental Subsidy Receipt

-Full Sample Cases that Changed School Districts in 2003
+Full Sa ample Cases that School Dist •

 Variable Math Reading Math Reading

-Rentsub 0.044 (0.015) -0.009 (0.015) 0.386 (0.066) 0.342 (0.065)
+Rentsub 0.044 -0.009 0.386 0.342

+(0.015) (0.015) (0.066) (0.065)

 N 12,699 12,699 2,281 2,281

 N Cases 3,571 3,571 627 627